TUDelft-PRIME-Books/Linear-Algebra/Chapter9/DynSystDiscrete.md

 ::::

-The following example shows how the problem can be turned into a discrete dynamical system by a simple twist
+The following example shows how the problem can be turned into a discrete dynamical system by a simple twist.

 ::::{prf:example}
 :label: Ex:DynSystDiscrete:ToDynSystem